 “Basically it’s honey with molasses,” he said, describing the product he would offer for smoking.

 He said he would supply the hookahs, which he described as like a water pipe; people would not bring hookahs to the business.
 Al-Quawwas said it would be the only smoking product his business would offer.
 He said the “smoke” produced is steam, like that produced by an electronic cigarette.
+It looks like more businesses are starting to become open to alternative smoking products like MagicVaporizers being allowed into their establishments.

 City attorney Wendell Trapp recommended the board take the request under advisement until it can be determined if approval of hookah use would violate the city’s smoking ban.